 RivaReno Gelato is an Italian ice cream place in the La Lonja district, located near the waterfront and opposite the handsome sandstone building known as Sa Llotja.
 The ice cream is made fresh daily on the premises (in the adjoining laboratory – open to view) and if you’re really naughty, you can have it drizzled with melted chocolate from a special tap.
 If you don’t want the sunshine to melt your ice cream, perch on one of the stools and eat it on the premises – handy if you decide to indulge in a second round.
 As if!

 Can Miquel Gelateria is a Mallorcan company that’s been satisfying the ice cream demands of the good folks of Palma for more than 30 years, using a traditional base recipe passed down over the years.
 Their ice cream parlour used to be located in Jaime III but is now tucked away in more contemporary (and larger) premises a few steps away from the original location.
 On one visit I counted 15 different varieties of chocolate ice cream.
 It’s very popular among local yummy mummies taking their children for a treat.

 I haven’t yet tried the ice cream at Ice Wave in C/ Sindicat (one of the busy shopping streets of central Palma), but a couple of people have told me it’s good.
 It’s certainly different: your ice cream is made right in front of you, to order, on a frozen pan – thus keeping the optimum freshness of the fruit and other ingredients.
 The concept apparently comes from Thailand and one of this business’s founders brought the idea to Spain after spending time over there.
 Whenever I’ve walked past there’s always been a bit of a queue and I’ve always been in a hurry.
-Next time.
+Another time maybe.

 It’s 30 degrees (and rising) in the shade on the terrace at home.
 If we were in Palma right now we’d probably be thinking about having an artisan ice cream …